--- Letter to the Twilight Order by Katrina Bund, Psychic Investigator death.
+Twilight Order is fascinated with life after death.
 They locate and appease restless spirits, banish or destroy hostile Ghosts, and study the Death Realms, the collections of shadowy dimensions where many spirits dwell as an alternative to going Beyond or returning to Earth.